Oh no, it’s happening again.

 I know you’re probably the nicest person in the world and, at some point in your life or career, someone took advantage of your kindness and made you feel awful.

 Additionally, when people feel scared (of being wrong, of losing something, of admitting their mistake), they will do anything to protect themselves and their ego.

-Now, I’m not telling you to go all loco and start putting war paint on your face… Just keep up a respecting attitude, filled with good intentions.
+Now, I’m not telling you to go all loco and start putting war paint on your face… Just keep up a respectful attitude, filled with good intentions.

 You have to teach yourself how to speak up and deal with intense feelings.

-And we have to learn to accept the mistakes of others and admit those of your own – in a calm, brave and civilized way.
+And we have to learn to accept the mistakes of others and admit those of our own – in a calm, brave and civilized way.

-Scroll down for more tips!
+Scroll down for more helpful content below!